Margaritifer Sinus quadrangle: Aureum Chaos

 On April 1, 2010, NASA released the first images under the HiWish program, with the public suggesting places for HiRISE to photograph.
 One of the eight locations was Aureum Chaos.
-The first image below gives a wide view of the area.
-The next two images are from the HiRISE image.

 Layers

 Many places on Mars show rocks arranged in layers.
 Rock can form layers in a variety of ways.
 Volcanoes, wind, or water can produce layers.

 A detailed discussion of layering with many Martian examples can be found in Sedimentary Geology of Mars.

 Sometimes the layers are of different colors.
 Light-toned rocks on Mars have been associated with hydrated minerals like sulfates.
 The Mars rover Opportunity examined such layers close up with several instruments.
 Some layers are probably made up of fine particles because they seem to break up into find dust.
 Other layers break up into large boulders so they are probably much harder.
 Basalt, a volcanic rock, is thought to in the layers that form boulders.
 Basalt has been identified on Mars in many places.
 Instruments on orbiting spacecraft have detected clay (also called phyllosilicate) in some layers.

 A detailed discussion of layering with many Martian examples can be found in Sedimentary Geology of Mars.

 Layers can be hardened by the action of groundwater.
 Martian ground water probably moved hundreds of kilometers, and in the process it dissolved many minerals from the rock it passed through.
 When ground water surfaces in low areas containing sediments, water evaporates in the thin atmosphere and leaves behind minerals as deposits and/or cementing agents.
 Consequently, layers of dust could not later easily erode away since they were cemented together.